To request to be placed on a waitlist as an Adoptee Family,

-To register as an Adoptee individual or family who can benefit from financial assistance for holiday meals and presents, contact Jonnycake Social Services.
+To request to join the waitlist as an Adoptee individual or family who can benefit from financial assistance for holiday meals and presents, contact Jonnycake Social Services.

 To register as a Donor who can provide gift cards or financial assistance for neighbors, contact Lee Eastbourne, Executive Director.